mposolda/many-portal-containers/README.md

 Then copy the content of the file security-domains-xml-10 into appropriate section of GATEIN_HOME/standalone/configuration/standalone.xml .
 Then you can delete security-domains-xml-10 file.

 8) Delete GATEIN_HOME/standalone/data GATEIN_HOME/standalone/tmp GATEIN_HOME/standalone/log .
-Then run GATEIN and enjoy containers under:
-http://localhost:8080/portal
+It may be also good to setup root password in GATEIN_HOME/standalone/configuration/gatein/configuration.properties, otherwise the setup.jsp will be shown to you for each container (In our case with 11 portal containers, you will need to setup root password in UI 11 times).
+To setup root password "gtn" you just need to add this into configuration.properties: gatein.portal.setup.initialpassword.root=6MSyXIj3kkQ=
-http://localhost:8080/sample-portal1
+NOTE: (Just for quick testing.
+In production, you should use different root password then "gtn")

-http://localhost:8080/sample-portal2
+9) Then run GATEIN and enjoy containers under: http://localhost:8080/portal http://localhost:8080/sample-portal1 http://localhost:8080/sample-portal2